 Part One

-A reader commented: "I have enjoyed reading your other thoughts so much that I am very sad to read about your view of gender roles in tango.
+A reader recently commented: "I have enjoyed reading your other thoughts so much that I am very sad to read about your view of gender roles in tango.
 In my view, tango, like any art, is a subjective and living thing.
 The ability to reassign roles, to me, is a progression.
 It affirms that the art can and does live and breathe in our contemporary world—a world which, for most of us anyway, rejects misogyny, rejects homophobia, and encourages empathy.
 The art will continue to be shaped by those who choose it.
 I agree completely that there is much that could rightly be considered bastardization, but the exchanging of gender roles and the influence of LGBT, this represents the beauty of the art—not some kind of decay.
 It shows that tango lives in our time of changing gender roles and progress in human rights and understanding.
 And, in wonderful irony, it reflects tango revisiting its roots (see The Alienation of Tango)."

 The central issue under discussion concerns the purpose of sex.
 Those who believe that sex is solely for pleasure argue that individuals can engage in sexual activities with any consenting partner, regardless of gender.
 From the perspective of liberalism and individualism, this is seen as a matter of personal freedom.
 Consequently, they advocate for society not only to recognize this as a right but also to establish legal frameworks that enable individuals to freely adopt this lifestyle.